 In my early years as a dentist and a father, I used to feel bad around Halloween.
 But it’s funny how 30 years of fatherhood and the joys of trick-or-treating with my daughters will change your perspective!
 I’ve come to realize that we can find a happy middle ground and have a fun and healthy halloween.

 This is why you won’t see me participating in dentist buy back programs; I think this just confuses kids, not to mention, gives the candy value that it doesn’t deserve.
-If I were a kid, I’d be thinking, “hey, if the dentist is willing to pay for this stuff, maybe I should keep it.”
+If I were a kid, I’d be thinking, “Hey, if the dentist is willing to pay for this stuff, maybe I should keep it!”

 The idea isn’t to be the Halloween grinch, but there are plenty of ways to celebrate Halloween that are healthier, and more ethical, than the mainstream.

 Let’s look at better Halloween candy swaps and a few really fun, non-food alternatives to Halloween candy.